chiefGui/backbone-load/README.md

 # Backbone-Load.js

-If you need to load stuff when window loads, this is the way to go.
+If you need to load stuff when window loads, this is the way to go. *AMD ready.*

 ### Motivation